stefanpabstme/KackCoin/contrib/devtools/README.md

 optimize-pngs.py
 ================

-A script to optimize png files in the MGN repository (requires pngcrush).
+A script to optimize png files in the KCK repository (requires pngcrush).

 fix-copyright-headers.py